Franz1234567/eurecom-bds/src/routes/sports/+page.md

 ---
 layout: page
-title: Categories
+title: Sports
-description: All categories in one place
+description: All sports in one place
 ---

 <script>